enssol/web-app/.github/copilot-instructions.md

-Certainly!
-Below is a structured body for a `copilot-instructions.md` file that integrates your coding standards in a way Copilot can leverage effectively to guide its suggestions.

----

 # **Copilot Instructions for EnvEng Web Application Development**

 This document outlines coding standards and practices for the EnvEng Web Application development project.
 These instructions help align Copilot's suggestions with our project's requirements.